-You must learn to safely share the road with large vehicles, motorcycles, mopeds, pedestrians, bicyclists, in-line skaters, roller skaters, slow moving vehicles and horseback riders.
-These other highway users face special problems, and they pose special problems for car and truck drivers.
-You should know how to safely deal with these problems and understand the special rules they must obey.
+You must learn to safely share the road with large vehicles, motorcycles, mopeds, pedestrians, bicyclists, in-line skaters, roller skaters, skateboarders, slow moving vehicles, non-motorized scooters and horseback riders.
+You should know how to safely manage the problems they can present and understand the special rules they must obey.
 For information about the traffic law and regulations for these roadway users, see Sharing the Road Safely (C-77), available from the DMV web site.

-When backing your vehicle, remember to look through your rear window for pedestrians.
-Do not rely only on rearview mirrors.
-Before backing into, or out of, a driveway when children are near, get out of the vehicle and check behind it.
+When you back your car or truck look through your back window for pedestrians.
+Do not rely only on mirrors.
+Before you back into a driveway, or out of it, get out of the vehicle and check behind your vehicle.

-There is a special right-of-way law for blind pedestrians crossing the road with a guide dog or a white or metallic cane.
+A special right-of-way law allows blind pedestrians to go across the road with a guide dog or a white or metal cane.
 You must always give them the right-of-way when they are trying to cross at a marked or unmarked crosswalk, even if the traffic signals or other right-of-way rules are not in their favor.

-Remember to keep your eyes moving as you drive.
-Glance to either side every few seconds.
-This defensive driving rule will help you spot pedestrians near or approaching the roadway.
+Remember to move your eyes as you drive.
+Look to either side every few seconds to help you spot pedestrians near or approaching the roadway.

-- Obey traffic and pedestrian signals and traffic officers.
+- Obey traffic and pedestrian signals, traffic officers and official signs.

-- Never stand in the road to hitchhike or conduct business with passing motorists.
+- Never stand in the road to hitchhike or conduct business with motorists.

-Bicyclists, in-line skaters, and operators of non-motorized scooters have the right to share the road and travel in the same direction as motor vehicles.
-Like pedestrians, these roadway users are often difficult to notice in traffic, and have little protection from a traffic crash.
-When driving a motor vehicle, be sure to check your vehicle's "blind spots" before you parallel park, or open a driver's side door, or leave a curb.
-Don't rely only on your rearview mirrors - turn your head to look for bicyclists and in-line skaters that may be alongside or approaching.
+Bicyclists and in-line skaters have the right to share the road and travel in the same direction as motor vehicles.
+They are often hard to see in traffic, and have no protection from a traffic crash.
+Check your "blind spots" before you make a turn, parallel park, or open a door or leave a curb.
+Do not depend only on your mirrors - turn your head to look for bicyclists and skaters and scooter operators that may be next to them or approaching.

-Be aware that the bicyclist, in-line skater or non-motorized scooter near or in front of you may react to road hazards just as a motorcyclist would and suddenly change speed, direction, or lane position.
+Be aware that the bicyclist or in-line skater near or in front of you can react to road hazards like a motorcyclist would with sudden changes of speed, direction or lane position.

-- Ride in a bicycle lane, if a usable one is available.
-Where there is none, the bicyclist must ride near the right curb or edge of the road, or on a usable right shoulder of the road, to avoid undue interference with other traffic.
-The rule of staying to the right does not apply when a bicyclist or in-line skater is preparing for a left turn or must move left to avoid hazards cyclists do not have to remain to the right.
+- Ride in a bicycle lane, if available.
+Where there is none, they must remain near the right curb or edge of the road or on a right shoulder of the road, to prevent undue interference with other traffic.
+When they prepare for a left turn or must move left to avoid hazards cyclists do not have to remain to the right.

-- Come to a full stop before entering a roadway from a driveway, alley or over a curb.
+- Come to a full stop before you enter a roadway from a driveway, an alley or over a curb.

-- Never travel with more than two abreast in a single lane.
+- Never travel with more than two side-by-side in a single lane.

-- Never ride on a sidewalk if local laws prohibit it.
+- Never ride on a sidewalk if it is prohibited by local laws.

-Bicyclists and non-motorized scooter operators, and their passengers, and in-line skaters must wear an approved helmet if age one through 13 years old and obey any local laws or regulations concerning helmet use for adults.
+Bicyclists and their passenger and in-line skaters, age one through 13, must wear an approved helmet.
+Adults must obey any local laws or regulations about helmet use.

 Bicyclists also must:

-- Signal turns, lane changes and stops using the hand signals shown.
-A bicyclist may signal a right turn by extending the right arm straight out to the right, instead of using the standard signal for car drivers.
+- Signal turns, lane changes and stops through the use of the hand signals shown.
+A bicyclist can signal a right turn when they extend the right arm straight out to the right.
 Never carry an infant under a year old as a passenger.
 It is against the law.
-Child passengers one through four years old must ride in securely attached bicycle safety seats.
+Child passengers 1 - 4 years old must ride in attached bicycle safety seats.

 - Never carry a passenger unless the bicycle has a passenger seat.

-- Keep at least one hand on the handlebars at all times, and not carry anything which interferes with proper control of the bicycle.
+- Keep at least one hand on the handlebars at all times and not carry any item which prevents correct control of the bicycle.

-- Any bicycle crash that results in death or serious injury must be reported to DMV within 10 days of the incident.
+- Any bicycle crash that causes death or serious injury must be reported to DMV within 10 days of the incident.
 Bicycle accident report forms (MV104C) are available at any motor vehicle office.

-A bicycle driven on public highways must be equipped with adequate brakes and a horn or bell that can be heard at least 100 feet (30 m) away.
+A bicycle driven on public highways must have adequate brakes and a horn or bell that can be heard at least 100 feet (30 m) away.
 A bicycle used at night must have a headlight visible from at least 500 feet (150 m) ahead and a red taillight visible from at least 300 feet (90 m) behind.
-One of these lights must also be visible from at least 200 feet (60 m) away on each side.
-A bicycle sold by a dealer must have wide-angle, spoke-mounted reflectors or reflective tires, a wide-angle rear reflector and pedal reflectors.
+One of these lights must be visible from at least 200 feet (60 m) away on each side.
+A bicycle sold by a dealer must have wide-angle, spokemounted reflectors or reflective tires, a wide-angle rear reflector and pedal reflectors.

 Motorcycles travel as fast as automobiles, and motorcyclists must obey the same traffic laws.
-But motorcyclists also share problems faced by pedestrians, bicyclists, and in-line skaters: lower visibility, less stability, and less protection.
+But motorcyclists also share the problems of pedestrians, bicyclists and in-line skaters: lower visibility, less stability and less protection.

-To improve their visibility, motorcyclists are required to keep their vehicle's headlights and taillights on at all times.
-For protection, motorcyclists are required to wear approved helmets, as defined by USDOT federal motor vehicle safety standards (FMVSS218), and goggles or a face shield.
+To improve their visibility, motorcyclists are required to keep their headlights and taillights on at all times.
+For protection, motorcyclists are required to wear approved helmets, as described by USDOT federal motor vehicle safety standards (FMVSS218) and goggles or a face shield.

-It is often hard to judge how far away a motorcycle is or how fast it is approaching.
-Many motorcycle crashes that involve other vehicles occur when the driver of the other vehicle misjudges the motorcyclist's speed or distance, or fails to see the motorcycle at all, and then stops or turns left in front of the motorcyclist.
+It is often hard to judge how far away a motorcycle is or how fast it will reach you.
+Many motorcycle crashes that involve other vehicles occur when the driver of the other vehicle fails to judge the speed or distance or does not see the motorcycle at all, and then stops or turns left in front of the motorcyclist.

 On most motorcycles, the directional signal does not go off automatically after a turn.
-Before stopping or turning in front of a motorcyclist signaling a turn, be sure the motorcyclist is actually going to turn.
+Before you stop or turn in front of a motorcyclist who signals a turn, make sure the motorcyclist is actually going to turn.

-A motorcyclist has the right to the full use of a lane, and motorcyclists are allowed to ride two abreast in a single lane.
-An experienced motorcyclist will often change position within a lane to get a clearer view of traffic, avoid hazards and be more visible to drivers.
-You may not pass or drive alongside a motorcycle in the same lane, and a motorcyclist may not share a lane with you.
+A motorcyclist can use a full lane and two motorcyclists are allowed to ride side-by-side in a single lane.
+A motorcyclist who has experience will often change position within a lane to get a clear view of traffic, avoid hazards and be more visible to drivers.
+You can not pass or drive next to a motorcycle in the same lane and a motorcyclist can not share a lane with you.

-Because motorcyclists must take extra precautions when they come upon special highway surfaces, you should be aware of what a motorcyclist may do in certain situations:
+Because motorcyclists must take additional precautions when they come upon special highway surfaces, you should know what a motorcyclist may do:

-- When approaching a railroad crossing, a motorcyclist may slow down and rise off the seat to cushion the rough crossing and change direction to cross the tracks at a right angle.
+- When approaching a railroad crossing, a motorcyclist may decrease speed and rise off the seat to cushion the rough crossing and change direction to go across the tracks at a right angle.

-- On bridges with metal grates (often marked STEEL DECK BRIDGE), the motorcyclist may move to the center of the lane to adjust for the surface that is not even.
+- On steel deck bridges the motorcyclist may move to the center of the lane to adjust for the surface that is not even.
 Stay a good distance behind a motorcyclist in this situation.

-Limited use motorcycles, often called mopeds, are low speed, two-wheeled vehicles intended for limited use on public highways.
+Limited use motorcycles, often called mopeds, are low speed, two or three-wheeled vehicles for limited use on public highways.
 There are three different classes of mopeds based on maximum performance speed.
-The chart below outlines the requirements for moped operation.
+The chart below describes the requirements for moped operation.

-Class B and C mopeds may be driven only in the right lane of traffic, as far to the right as possible.
-Class A mopeds are allowed to drive in any lane, and any portion of a lane.
+Class B and C mopeds can be driven only in the right lane of traffic, as far to the right as possible.
+Class A mopeds are allowed to drive in any lane and any section of a lane.
 Mopeds are not permitted on expressways or other controlled access highways unless posted signs permit it.

-When approaching a moped, use the same precautions and care you would when approaching a bicyclist.
+When you approach a moped, use the same precautions you would when you approach a bicyclist.

 |REQUIREMENT||CLASS A||CLASS B||CLASS C|